 In this Schedule, every RTC / RTQ combination has a unique Line number associated with it.
 For example, the Line number for RF is always 1010, and will repeat for every entry of RF throughout the Schedule.
 Referencing a data point in section 1 of this Schedule therefore, involves a 'Levy Area' code in conjunction with the SLC Number.
 Similarly, in sections 2 and 3, a 'Levy Type' code in conjunction with the SLC Number references a data point.
-For sections 4 to 8, the SLC Number alone identifies a data point.

-Please refer to the FIR2019 Tables document for a complete list of applicable Levy Types and Codes.
+Please refer to the FIR2020 Tables document for a complete list of applicable Levy Types and Codes.